FIA Formula Two Championship (2009–2012): Chassis

-The transmission is a new unit designed by Hewland specifically for Formula Two, the TMT.
-It has six forward speeds, and is operated by steering wheel mounted paddle shifters.

-The performance of the F2 car is behind a F1 car, but faster than a F3 car.
-Its closest rival in terms of lap time is a Formula Renault 3.5.

 Race weekend

 For each race meeting there was 90 minutes of free practice, one hour of official qualifying, with the race distance being approximately 175 km.
 This increased to 2 x 40 minute races in 2011.

 All drivers had their cars prepared and entered centrally by MSV.
 Drivers worked with a single mechanic throughout the season, and a rotating group of engineers.
 This means that a driver's finances had no effect on performance and no one could gain an unfair advantage as every car was operated by the same team.